powerunit/powerunit-extensions-exceptions/README.md

 * `sqlExceptionMapper()` - Return an exception mapper that adds to the message of the `RuntimeException` the SQL Error from the underlying exception. **This is only usable when the module java.sql is available**.
 * `jaxbExceptionMapper()` - Return an exception mapper that adds to the message of the `RuntimeException` the JAXB Error from the underlying exception. **This is only usable when JAXB is available**.
 * `saxExceptionMapper()` - Return an exception mapper that adds to the message of the `RuntimeException` the SAX Error from the underlying exception. **This is only usable when the module java.xml is available**.
+* `transformerExceptionMapper()` - Return an exception mapper that adds to the message of the `RuntimeException` the Transformer Error from the underlying exception. **This is only usable when the module java.xml is available**.

 ## Reference